som-shahlab/ehrshot-benchmark/README.md

 # License

 The source code of this repo is released under the Apache License 2.0.
-The model license are listed on their corresponding webpages.
+The model license and dataset license are listed on their corresponding webpages.